tskit-dev/tsdate/docs/priors.md

 Note that currently, you only need to set specific priors if you are using the alternative `inside_outside` or `maximization` [methods](sec_methods).
-This page is primarily left in the documentation for historical reasons: for most purposes we recommend the default `variational_gamma` method, which uses an Empirical Bayes prior on root ages, fit by expectation maximization.
+This page is primarily left in the documentation for historical reasons.
+For most purposes we recommend the default `variational_gamma` method: this only sets a prior on root ages and not on internal nodes (whose priors essentially take a flat value, contrained only by their topological connection to the roots, and which are updated via the expectation propagation mechanism).

 ## Basic usage